RomeoLB/BACon-BS-node-player-workflow/README.md

 # BACon-BS-node-player-workflow
-Setup a simple Node.js Dev environment for generating a zip file to be published to BA:Connected
+Setup a simple Node.js Dev environment for generating a zip file to be published from BA:Connected

 ## How to setup a VSCode Dev environment for node to generate a pluginNodeApp.zip to be used with a BACon presentation?